 Although interesting as models for study of the speciation process (Coyne and Orr 2004; De Queiroz 2007), cryptic species are problematic from two human perspectives: biological invasion and disease transmission.
 Cryptic species may exhibit wide differences in invasive ability and impact on invaded ecosystems and communities (Fang et al. 2014).
 An accurate identification at the species level is required in such situations to track invasions and mitigate any harmful consequences (Kolar and Lodge 2001; Dunn and Hatcher 2015; Jarić et al. 2019).
 Cryptic species may also exhibit differences in disease transmission.
-This is for example the case in the Anopheles gambiae complex which includes the most important vectors of malaria in Africa (Stevenson and Norris 2016).
+This is the case in the Anopheles gambiae complex which includes the most important vectors of malaria in Africa (Stevenson and Norris 2016).
 Some members of the complex are broadly zoophilic, while others feed more strictly on humans.
 Accurate species identification is required for effective mosquito control.

 Snails, especially freshwater ones, are an interesting group for addressing biogeographic issues in cryptic species.
-Although taxonomists have increasingly used molecular markers over the last decades to identify snail species (Dayrat et al. 2011), morphological characters, especially shell shape and sculpture, remain widely relied upon – often resulting in large numbers of synonymous species (Qian et al. 2012).
+Although taxonomists have increasingly used molecular markers over the last decades to identify snail species (Dayrat et al. 2011), morphological characters, especially shell shape and sculpture, remain widely relied upon—often resulting in large numbers of synonymous species (Qian et al. 2012).
 The shells of some mollusk populations show significant phenotypic plasticity, however, in reaction to temperature, pollution or predation (Bourdeau et al. 2015).
 Others stay stable for millions of years (e.g., Weigand et al., 2011; Weiss et al., 2018).
 This has resulted both in the proliferation of species names and descriptions (e.g., Taylor, 2003), most of which are invalid (Jarne et al. 2010; Dillon et al. 2011), as well as the misidentification of valid species, yielding errors in the assessment of species invasion ability and distributional range (e.g., Pfenninger et al., 2006; Rama Rao et al., 2018).
 For example, an invasive Asian clam of the genus Sinanodonta has been overlooked in Russia because it is morphologically indistinguishable from another invasive Asian clam (Bespalaya et al. 2018).
-Such problems call for an integrated approach to gastropod systematics and biogeography in which phenotypic traits are studied together with appropriate molecular tools.
+Such problems call for an integrated approach to gastropod systematics and biogeography in which phenotypic traits are studied together with appropriate molecular tools (Dayrat 2005).

-Here we focus on small-bodied basommatophoran pulmonate snails of the genus Galba (Hygrophila, Lymnaeidae), common inhabitants of ditches, vernal ponds and muddy river banks worldwide.
-Baker (1911) recognized 30 North American species and subspecies in the subgenera Galba (s.s.) and Simpsonia on the basis of minor shell morphological variation, wherech Hubendick (1951) suggestedthat might represent as few as four biological species might be valid: humilis, truncatula, cubensis and bulimoides but among whichre Burch (1982) continued to recognize 22North American in the genus Fossaria, which we here consider a junior synonym of Galba.
-In South America, Hubendick (1951) recognized only two species of small-bodied, amphibious lymnaeids (viator and cousini), but workers today recognize as many as seven: viator, schirazensis, cousini, neotropica and meridensis, as well as truncatula and cubensis (Bargues et al. 2007, 2011b, 2011a; Correa et al. 2010, 2011; Lounnas et al. 2017, 2018).
+Here we focus on small-bodied basommatophoran pulmonate snails of the genus Galba (Hygrophila, Lymnaeidae), common inhabitants of unstable freshwater habitats worldwide.
+Baker (1911) recognized 30 species and subspecies in the subgenera Galba (s.s.) and Simpsonia in North America, on the basis of minor shell morphological variation, where Hubendick (1951) suggested that as few as four biological species might be valid: humilis, truncatula, cubensis and bulimoides.
+The more recent work of Burch (1982) proposed 22 North American species in the genus Fossaria, which we here consider a junior synonym of Galba.
+In South America, Hubendick (1951) recognized only two species of small-bodied, amphibious lymnaeids (viator and cousini), but more recent work based on molecular approaches distinguishes seven species (viator, schirazensis, cousini, neotropica, meridensis, truncatula and cubensis; (Bargues et al. 2007, 2011b, 2011a; Correa et al. 2010, 2011; Lounnas et al. 2017, 2018).

 Despite an estimated divergence time on the order of 20 Myr based on genomic data (Burgarella et al. 2015), most of the nominal species of Galba share a similar shell morphology and internal anatomy, as well as common levels of phenotypic plasticity in shell, anatomy, and life history (Samadi et al. 2000; Correa et al. 2011).
-The exceptions are Galba cousini (Paraense 1995), which are mutually similar but morphologically distinctive.
+The exceptions are Galba cousini (Paraense 1995) and Galba meridensis (Bargues et al. 2011b), which are mutually similar but morphologically distinctive.
 These two groups are cryptic species; they are often misidentified and often confused (Correa et al. 2010; Bargues et al. 2011a).